AWADS x Million Metres

-Last month we excitedly announced our new partnership with Million Metres.
-An initiative of the Sustainable Business Network, Million Metres aims to raise the funds to restore 1 million metres of New Zealand’s waterways with native plants and trees.
+In April 2019, Auckland Whale and Dolphin Safari established a partnership with Million Metres.
+An initiative of the Sustainable Business Network, Million Metres aims to raise the funds to restore one million metres of New Zealand’s waterways with native plants and trees.

-Million Metres helps local communities with fundraising, expertise and other support that helps their projects to be successful.
-Our passengers can now contribute to this waterway restoration initiative too, and help mitigate against the carbon emissions produced on our safaris at the same time.
+Million Metres helps local communities with fundraising, expertise and other project support.
+Our passengers can contribute to this waterway restoration initiative, and help mitigate the carbon emissions produced on our safaris at the same time.

 - 82% of rivers in farming areas and 94% of waterways in urban areas are unsafe for swimming

 - In farming areas, water pollution affects almost all rivers and aquifers, with high levels of nutrients, sediment and pathogens

 - Urban waterways contain many of the same pollutants but typically at even higher levels and in addition contain other pollutants such as heavy metals